Saarland Thermes: my opinion of this oriental spa in Germany

 As soon as night falls, the central pool of the Saarland Therme is illuminated by beautiful oriental lamps and an LED system, which really creates a special atmosphere.

-Is the establishment worth the detour?
-I would say yes if you are passing by or planning a stay inthe area.
-Otherwise, I recommend other establishments in the region, such as the Les Cent Ciels hamman in Strasbourg or theHostellerie des Châteaux in Ottrott (but the budget is higher).
+Is it worth the detour?
+I’d say yes if you’re passing through or planning a stay in the area.
+Otherwise, I’d recommend other establishments in the region, such as the Les Cent Ciels hamman in Strasbourg or theHostellerie des Châteaux in Ottrott (but the budget is higher).

 - 108 km from Strasbourg (about 1h15)